ipaqmaster/vfio/README.md

    Enable hyper-v enlightenments for nested virtualization.
 For some cases this may help convince more invasive Anti-cheats to play along.
 You will need to enable (tick) the HyperV Windows Feature and reboot when it asks before this will work though.

+`-hostaudio`

+   Try to use a pulseaudio server on the host for guest audio, will also try to automatically start it.

+`-quiet/-q/-silence/-s`

+   Try to be quiet, only printing any errors we run into.
+Useful after your 1320th run.

 `-bios '/path/to/that.fd'`

    An optional bios path.
 If not set the script will try `/usr/share/ovmf/x64/OVMF_CODE.fd` if available.